effjy/effjy/README.md

 ### 🔐 Hardened encryption, post‑quantum KEMs, file wiping, and kernel‑mode cryptography – all open‑source, all in C.

-### Please visit my private repository and contact me if you need access to any of my private programs or would like to contribute!
+### Please visit my <a href="https://github.com/effjy/private">private repository</a> and contact me if you need access to any of my private programs or would like to contribute!

 ---